 This series is part of the dataset: Empire State Manufacturing Survey (NY FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to survey data about NY-based manufacturers collected by the Federal Reserve, the seasonally unadjusted diffusion index for shipments (share of CEOs seeing a future increase minus share forecasting a decrease) was 6.4 in August 2025, versus 5.5 in July 2025.
+According to recent survey data about manufacturing firms in the State of New York, the seasonally unadjusted diffusion index for shipments (share of CEOs seeing a future increase minus share forecasting a decrease) was 27.2 in October 2025, compared to 4.9 in September 2025.

 History.
-Here are a few statistics computed on the entire sample: the diffusion index reached its highest level of 73.0 in April 2002; it hit a trough of -8.6 in May 2025; it averaged 34.8.
+Here's a snapshot of a few simple statistics calculated on the whole sample: the diffusion index recorded its maximum of 73.0 in April 2002; it reached its minimum of -8.6 in May 2025; it averaged 34.7.

 Latest values